ttran9/comp-build-tracker/README.md

 - <strike>Add frontend functionality to be able to add, delete, and update Directions for a ComputerBuild.</strike>
 - <strike>Add frontend functionality to be able to add, delete, and update Overclocking Notes for a ComputerBuild.</strike>
 - <strike>Add frontend functionality to be able to add, delete, and update Other Notes for a ComputerBuild.</strike>
-- To summarize, this prototype can be considered complete in terms of functionality but there are changes I would like to make because the appearance of the application is not likely to be user friendly.
+- <strike>Refactor the CustomResponseEntityExceptionHandler to not use so many @ExceptionHandler repetitive methods.</strike>
+- <strike>Refactor the MapValidationErrorServiceImpl and the controllers that utilize it to throw an exception that will be handled by CustomResponseEntityExceptionHandler.</strike>
+- <strike>Modify the appearance of the computer build details to be more "presentable."</strike>
+- <strike>Refactor (repetitive) code in the back-end/spring boot backend app.</strike>